Myriam El Khomri: Early life and education

 El Khomri was born on 18 February 1978 in Rabat.
 Her father is Moroccan and her mother is from Brittany.
 Until the age of nine, she lived in Tangier.
 She then moved with her family to Thouars and then to Mérignac.

 In 1995, El Khomri studied public law at the Montesquieu University.
 She financed her studies with scholarships and holding several jobs.
-In 1999, she moved to Paris and continued her law studies at the University of Pantheon-Sorbonne University, where she obtained a specialized graduate diploma (DESS) in political science (political administration) in 2001.
+In 1999, she moved to Paris and continued her law studies at Pantheon-Sorbonne University, where she obtained a specialized graduate diploma (DESS) in political science (political administration) in 2001.

 Political career

 Career in local politics

 In March 2008, El Khomri was elected as a councillor in the 18th arrondissement of Paris, on the Daniel Vaillant-Bertrand Delanoë's list.
-She has since been a member of the Council of Paris and from 2008 to 2011, deputy mayor, in charge of all questions relating to child protection and specialized prevention, then from February 18, 2011 to August 27, 2014, date of her entry into government, deputy mayor responsible for all matters relating to prevention and security.
+She has since been a member of the Council of Paris and from 2008 to 2011, deputy mayor, in charge of all questions relating to child protection and specialized prevention, then from February 18, 2011, to August 27, 2014, date of her entry into government, deputy mayor responsible for all matters relating to prevention and security.

-On April 21, 2008, El Khomri was appointed representative of the Council of Paris on the board of directors of the social action center of the City of Paris and then on May 10, 2008 on the supervisory board of the Bullion Pediatrics and Rehabilitation Hospital and on May 26, 2008 to the pupil surveillance committee of the City of Paris.
+On April 21, 2008, El Khomri was appointed representative of the Council of Paris on the board of directors of the social action center of the City of Paris and then on May 10, 2008, on the supervisory board of the Bullion Pediatrics and Rehabilitation Hospital and on May 26, 2008, to the pupil surveillance committee of the City of Paris.

 El Khomri supported Martine Aubry during the socialist presidential primary in 2011.
 During the legislative elections of 2012, she was the substitute for Christophe Caresche, deputy for the 18th constituency of Paris.

 During the 2014 municipal election campaign in Paris, El Khomri was one of Anne Hidalgo's spokespersons.
 Approached by the latter to take over from Daniel Vaillant as mayor of the 18th arrondissement of Paris, the outgoing mayor preferred Éric Lejoindre.
 She was reappointed as deputy mayor.

 Secretary of State for the City

-El Khomri was appointed, from August 26, 2014, Secretary of State for City Policy under Minister of the City, Youth and Sports Patrick Kanner in the second government of Prime Minister Manuel Valls.
+El Khomri was appointed, from August 26, 2014, Secretary of State for City Policy under Minister of the city, Youth and Sports Patrick Kanner in the second government of Prime Minister Manuel Valls.

 The policy having been defined by the law constructed by François Lamy in the Ayrault government, El Khomri focused on communications.
-She made its first public appearance in Nantes on September 7, 2014 on the occasion of the foundation of the collective "Pas sans nous", coordination of groups of working-class neighborhoods and then increased travel in the field, especially in municipalities run by the National Front.
+She made its first public appearance in Nantes on September 7, 2014, on the occasion of the foundation of the collective "Pas sans nous", coordination of groups of working-class neighborhoods and then increased travel in the field, especially in municipalities run by the National Front.